Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Planar four-bar links

 The statement follows immediately from: $ \det(M_L)=-64 b^2 d^2 \left(a^2-b^2+c^2-d^2\right). $

-\emph{Second way.} For another proof, recall the following known statement from elementary geometry: For a given quadrilateral, the sum of the squares of one pair of opposite sides equals the sum of the squares of the other pair of opposite sides if and only if its diagonals are orthogonal to each other.
+\emph{Second way.} For another proof, which was also indicated in \cite{Izm}, recall the following known statement from elementary geometry: For a given quadrilateral, the sum of the squares of one pair of opposite sides equals the sum of the squares of the other pair of opposite sides if and only if its diagonals are orthogonal to each other.

 Using that, the statement follows from the fact that two axial symmetries with non-parallel axes commute if and only if their axes are orthogonal to each other. \end{proof}

 \begin{example} Proposition \ref{prop:2Darboux} is illustrated in Figure \ref{fig:2Darboux}.
 The diagonals of each quadrilateral in the sequence are orthogonal to each other.
 As an interesting consequence, we have that thus their intersection points remains unchanged by the involutions. \end{example}